 Exco operates five businesses in the Automotive Solutions segment; Polytech, Polydesign, Neocon, Automotive Leather Company ('ALC") and AFX Industries ('AFX').
 Polytech and Polydesign are leading, world-class providers of flexible restraint and storage solutions for the global automotive market.
 Neocon is the premier designer and manufacturer of trays and rigid cargo organizer products for OEMs.
-ALC is a cut, sew and assembler of leather and/or fabric seat covers for automobiles.
+ALC is a cut, sew and assembler of leather and/or fabric seat covers, headrest and steering wheels for automobile interiors.
 AFX supplies die cut leather sets for seating and most other interior trim applications as well as injection-moulded, hand-sewn and hand-wrapped interior components of all types.
 These components include steering wheels, automatic shift knobs, shift boots, park brake handles, armrests, console lids and instrument panels.
-This segment represented 67.4% of Exco's revenue in fiscal 2016.
+This segment represented 68.6% of Exco's revenue in fiscal 2017.